 - Identify fire hazards and people at risk and to remove or reduce the risk of those hazards causing harm to as low as is reasonably practicable; and

-- Ensuring that all occupants are alerted and can leave the premises safely its the event of a fire.
+- Ensuring that all occupants are alerted and can leave the premises safely in the event of a fire

 Providing the premises have been built and maintained in accordance with building regulations and is of normal risk or lower, this should be a simple matter without significant expenditure.
 However if the premises are not in accordance with the building regulations, further guidance and action will be necessary, depending on the complexity, size, occupancy and consequential risks.